S73ph4n/awesome-joplin/readme.md

 - [Make all possible links](https://github.com/S73ph4n/joplin_make_all_links) [Experimental] Goes through the current note looking for words (or groups of words) matching another note's title.
 When found, makes them into links to the corresponding notes.
 - [Link to note](https://github.com/S73ph4n/joplin_autolinker) [Experimental] Checks if the selected text matches an existing note's title.
 If such a note exists, makes a link to it.
 If it doesn't, creates it.
+- [Complete link to note](https://github.com/S73ph4n/joplin_complete_link) [Experimental] Completes the selected text into a note title and links to it.
 - [Automate notes with JS](https://github.com/S73ph4n/joplin_automate_notes) [Experimental] Execute blocks of Javascript in the note, writing the results below.

 ## Tutorials